biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Asher, a young half-elf gardener with a love of nature and a talent for growing plants.
        - Talia, a middle-aged human healer with a gentle touch and a soothing presence.
+- Religion
+  - Temple of Artemis
+    - Workers:
+       - Artemis, 30, a fierce and independent human priestess with a love of the hunt and a talent for archery.
+       - Orion, 25, a handsome and daring half-elf acolyte with a love of adventure and a talent for tracking.
+       - Han, 40, a wild and mischievous satyr gardener with a love of nature and a talent for taming wild animals.

 #### Doraville
 - Ruler